CALL FOR ABSTRACTS

-The CFD Society of Canada will award travel grants of $500 to successful applicants to defray the cost of air/train/bus/car travel to attend the 2018 conference in Winnipeg, Manitoba, Canada.
+The CFD Society of Canada will award travel grants of $500 to successful applicants to defray the cost of air/train/bus/car travel to attend the 2019 conference in London, Ontario, Canada.
 Details about the application can be found at http://cfdcanada.ca/awards/travel-grants/.

 If you are into or just curious about fluid flow modeling, a 2 day training course will be offered at the Ecole Polytechnique de Montréal, March 5-6.